iCliniq Logo

 2. Composition:

-7. Metabolism: Enzalutamide 160 mg was administered once daily for 77 days in patients.
-The plasma samples were analyzed, and it was observed that Enzalutamide and its active metabolite were responsible for 88 % of the radioactivity in the plasma.
+• Metabolism: In patients, 160 mg of Enzalutamide was given once daily for 77 days.
+The plasma samples were tested, and it was seen that Enzalutamide and its active metabolite were responsible for 88 percent of the radioactivity in the plasma.
 In vitro studies reveal that CYP2C8 and CYP3A4 are known for the drug's metabolism.

-8. Elimination: Enzalutamide is particularly eliminated by hepatic metabolism.
-After the single oral dose administration of Enzalutamide, 85 % of the radioactivity was observed in 77 days.
-71 % of the drug is expelled in urine, whereas 14 % is recovered in feces.
+• Elimination: Enzalutamide is mainly eliminated by hepatic metabolism.
+After the single oral dose administration of Enzalutamide, 85 percent of the radioactivity was seen in 77 days.
+71 percent of the drug is eliminated in urine, whereas 14 percent is recovered in feces.
 Enzalutamide’s apparent clearance is 0.56 L per hour.
 The drug’s mean terminal half-life after a single oral dose is 5.8 days.

 Warnings and Precautions: